nutellayan/cwWorld/use-cases/use-case-7.md

-# USE CASE: 7 Generate City Population Report in the world organised by largest to smallest
+# USE CASE: 7 Generate City Population Report in the world organised by largest to smallest.

 ## CHARACTERISTIC INFORMATION